-It is against the law to operate an aerial lift without a license.
-Operating a machine at height carries many risks, so if you’re wanting to operate a boom lift you need to complete the necessary training and hold a valid license.
-Training and a license or certification will undoubtedly reduce hazards and prevent accidents which can also reduce equipment costs, damage repairs and improve efficiency.
+It is against the law to operate an aerial lift without a licence.
+Operating a machine at height carries many risks, so if you’re wanting to operate a boom lift, you need to complete the necessary training and hold a valid licence.
+Training and a licence or certification will undoubtedly reduce hazards and prevent accidents which can also reduce equipment costs, damage repairs, and improve efficiency.

-Boom Lift Operator Training Program Necessary for Elevated Work Platform License
+Boom Lift Operator Training Program Necessary for Elevated Work Platform Licence

 The Elevating Work Platform Association of Australia (EWPA) offer an Operator Training Program in every Australian state that can help you fulfil the requirements of becoming a qualified operator of a boom lift.
-This program is also known as the Yellow Card Training Program and is in partnership with industry to help you comply with the health and safety regulations of a jobsite.
-That means that you can get your yellow card in any state and it is valid anywhere in Australia for any boom lift under 11 meters.
-The training is one full day and costs approximately $300, and following completion of this course, you will receive your Yellow Card License.
-These licenses ensure that the holder is trained in the safe operation of a mobile elevating work platform (MEWPs).
+This program is also known as the Yellow Card Training Program and is in partnership with industry to help you comply with the health and safety regulations of a job site.
+That means that you can get your yellow card in any state, and it is valid anywhere in Australia for any boom lift under 11 metres.
+The training is one full day and costs approximately $300, and following completion of this course, you will receive your Yellow Card Licence.
+These licences ensure that the holder is trained in the safe operation of a mobile elevating work platform (MEWPs).

 If you are looking to operate a boom lift, you don't necessarily have to receive training through EWPA.
 Instead, you can undergo in-house training at your workplace.
 However, this can only be delivered by a qualified trainer who meets the Australian Standard 2550.10, and successful completion of the training must be marked by a license or certificate of completion.

-A High Risk Work License is Required for Boom Lifts over 11 meters
+A High Risk Work Licence is Required for Boom Lifts over 11 metres

-If you are operating a boom lift over 11 meters you must have a High Risk Work License (WP Class) that can be used Australia wide (prices will vary in each state).
+If you are operating a boom lift over 11 metres, you must have a High Risk Work Licence (WP Class) that can be used Australia-wide (prices will vary in each state).
 If you are operating boom lifts under and over 11 meters, this means you will require both a High Risk Work License and a Yellow Card.

 Prices for a High-Risk Work Card: